wenyanhe-sjsu/cmpe202/lab4/README.md

-All CRC cards for lab4
+CRC cards are presented in the pdf file named CRCcards.pdf.
+So is the answer to the question posed by the instructor.